 Have you ever experienced internet issues on your computer?
 That’s when the diagnostic policy service comes in handy.
 It assists in identifying and resolving the problem.
 You may have noticed that whenever an application crashes or your system freezes, a window asks if you want to send diagnostic data to Microsoft.
 This is part of the diagnostic policy service, which helps find the best solution.

 Table of Contents

-There is also a shortcut key, that is ‘Windows + Q’ that directly opens the search bar in Windows 7 and there you can type cmd.
-Remember, you have to open is at Administrator, hence, right click on the cmd icon and click on ‘Run as admin‘ option.
+There is also a shortcut key, ‘Windows + Q,’ that directly opens the search bar in Windows 7, and there you can type cmd.
+Remember, you have to open it at Administrator; hence, right-click on the cmd icon and click on the ‘Run as admin‘ option.